ppy/osu-wiki/news/2023/2023-08-20-osu-language-exchange-september-2023.md

 ---

-If you know anyone who is interested in improving their skills in a language (or learning a new one), please consider sharing this event with them!
+in case you know anyone who is interested in improving their skills in a language (or learning a new one), please consider sharing this event with them!
 This event will work best with as many sign-ups as possible, so we hope to see you all join us next month for the first edition of OLEX.

 —DigitalHypno